 Highbush Blueberry (Vaccinium corymbosum)

-Highbush Blueberry is native to the continental United States.
+Highbush Blueberry is native to the continental United States from Texas to Maine.
 It can reach heights of 8 feet (though of course you can prune it to a small space).
 In addition to offering food for hungry bees in Spring, the resulting berries feed local wildlife.
 Another plus is the beautiful red leaves that showcase the arrival of Fall.

 Oregon Grape (Berberis aquifolium)